xxradar/debugging_kubernetes/readme.md

 ...
 ```
 ### Tracingpolicies
 By applying tracingpolicies, when can apply ebpf kernel probes easily.
-A series of examples are availble in the github repo.
+A series of examples are available in the github repo.
 For example, if want to trace which process executes which metwork connections, we can simply apply:
 ```
 kubectl apply -f ./tetragon/crds/examples/tcp-connect.yaml